Curriculum Ideological Base

 In a recent study in an urban high school, it was found that the meaning that students made of being African American seemed to differentiate students who were doing well academically and students who were not doing so well.
 Students who were more successful had conceptions of being African American that were more positive in nature—that is the content of their racial identities included things like being connected to the African history and getting good grades.
 Successful students not only defined themselves in relation to their academics, but they also defined their racial identity in relation to their academics (Nasir, 2012).
 In this case, then, race supports students’ positive identification with school.
 However, like prior research, the work confirmed the finding that students like these students constitute only a small sub-group of the overall African American student body.
 Students who were less successful had conceptions of being African American that were more negative.

 The research on racial identity and academic identity and achievement supports three critical points.
-First, African American students across the country are struggling with issues of identity, and are finding multiple ways to reconcile their racial identities with their participation in schooling environments.
+First, African Americans and some students of color across the country are struggling with issues of identity, and are finding multiple ways to reconcile their racial identities with their participation in schooling environments.
 Second, some configurations of African American identities seem to better support (or be more compatible with) school achievement than others, and too many students embrace identities that are detrimental for school achievement.
 Finally, the research seems to support the notion that these racial identities and students’ conceptions of them in relation to school are not fixed—that they shift over time, if often in the less adaptive direction.

 Course Goals and Major Student Outcomes